Skip to main content

 1. Amazon is an aggressive tax avoider.

 In 2023, the UK lost over £433 million from Amazon’s tax avoidance, according to an investigation by Ethical Consumer.
-This amount could have paid for payments to the most vulnerable to help with fuel costs, pay rises for nurses, or insulating homes of pensioners.
+This amount could have been used to help the most vulnerable with fuel costs, recruit more nurses and pay them better, or do the same with teachers.

-According to the most recent figures, because of its aggressive tax avoidance strategies, Amazon will likely pay around £18m - a tiny fraction of the £452m that might be expected in the UK.
+According to the most recent figures, because of its aggressive tax avoidance strategies, Amazon will likely pay only around £18m in corporation tax.
+This works out at about 4% - a tiny fraction of the £452m that might be expected in the UK.

 And its tax avoidance isn't only affecting the UK: globally the gap between what Amazon reports it is paying in tax and the actual cash it's handing over to authorities amounts to $6 billion in the decade between 2012-2021, according to the campaign organisation Fair Tax Mark